Local girth choosability of planar graphs: A Description of Our Minimum Counterexample

 Next, assume $q = k+2$.
 Similar to the previous case, if $k=1$ then $C$ contradicts Lemma \ref{sep3cycle}.
 If $k = 2$, then $C$ is a 4-cycle with a vertex in its interior, contradicting Lemma \ref{sep4cycle}.
 If $k=3$, then since $C$ is a 5-cycle with a vertex in its interior, by Lemma \ref{sep5cycle} every vertex in $S$ has girth three.
 Note that since $C$ is chordless by Lemma \ref{chordless}, $C$ admits an $L$-colouring.
 Let $\phi$ be an $L$-colouring of $C$, and let $G'$ be the graph obtained from $G$ by deleting $v_4$ and $v_5$.
 Let $C'$ be the graph whose vertex- and edge-set are precisely those of the outer face boundary of $G'$.
 Let $L'$ be the list assignment for $G'$ obtained from $L$ by setting $L'(v) = \{\phi(v)\}$ for every $v \in V(S)$ and $L'(v) = L(v) \setminus \{\phi(x): x \in N_G(v) \cap \{v_4, v_5\}\}$ for all $v \in V(G') \setminus V(S)$.

 Let $A'$ be the set of vertices in $V(C') \setminus V(S)$ with lists of size at most two under $L'$.
 Note that every vertex $v \in V(C') \setminus V(S)$ of girth at most four has $|L'(v)| \geq 3$, since vertices in $\Int(C)$ of girth three had lists of size at least five and lost at most two colours, and vertices in $\Int(C)$ of girth four had lists of size at least four and lost at most one colour.
-Thus the vertices in $A'$ all have girth at least five.
-Note no vertex in $A'$ is adjacent to both $v_4$ and $v_5$ in $G$ for this reason: thus $|L'(v)| = 2$ for all $v \in A'$.
+Thus the vertices in $A'$ all have girth at least five, and so $A'$ is an independent set, as every vertex in $A'$ is adjacent to either $v_4$ or $v_5$ in $G$.
+Note furthermore that as $A'$ contains only vertices of girth at least five, no vertex in $A'$ is adjacent to both $v_4$ and $v_5$ in $G$: thus $|L'(v)| = 2$ for all $v \in A'$.
 Furthermore, $(G', L', S, A')$ does not admit an $L'$-colouring $\phi'$, as otherwise $\phi \cup \phi'$ forms an $L$-colouring of $G$, a contradiction.
 By the minimality of $K$, it follows that $(G', L', S, A')$ is an exceptional canvas of type (iii): in other words, $G'$ contains a generalized wheel $W$ with principal path $S$ such that the vertices on the outer cycle of $W$ are on the outer face boundary of $G'$, and no vertex in the outer cycle of $W$ has a list of size more than three.
 By the definition of generalized wheel, all vertices in the outer face boundary of $W$ have girth three.
 It follows that all vertices in the outer cycle of $W$ that are not in $V(C)$ are in $\Int(C)$, have girth three, and (as they have lists of size at most three under $L'$) are adjacent to both $v_4$ and $v_5$.
-Since triangles in $G$ have no vertices in their interiors by Lemma \ref{sep3cycle}, it follows that there exists exactly one vertex $u \in V(\Int(C))$ that is adjacent to both $u_4$ and $u_5$, and therefore only $u$ is in the outer cycle of $W$ and not in $V(C)$.
+Since triangles in $G$ have no vertices in their interiors by Lemma \ref{sep3cycle}, it follows that there exists exactly one vertex $u \in V(\Int(C))$ that is adjacent to both $v_4$ and $v_5$, and therefore only $u$ is in the outer cycle of $W$ and not in $V(C)$.
 Thus $u$ is adjacent $v_1$, $v_3$, $v_4$ and $v_5$ in $G$.
 Since 4-cycles in $G$ have no vertices in their interiors by Lemma \ref{sep4cycle} and $\g(v_2) = 3$ since $v_2$ is in a generalized wheel $W$, it follows that $u$ is also adjacent to $v_2$.
 But then $G$ is a wheel, and $K$ is an exceptional canvas of type (iii) \textemdash a contradiction.